INFORMATION FOR APPLICANTS

-To view course outlines through Summer 2018, click here.
+To view course outlines through fall 2022, click here.

 Applications are accepted online through the Dean of Graduate Studies online application system.
-In order to use the online application system, you will need to pay an application fee of $90 CAN (domestic students with Canadian credentials only) or $125 CAN (domestic as well as international students with international credentials) by credit card (MasterCard or Visa).
-If you cannot apply online please contact the Graduate Program Assistant.
+To use the online application system, you will need to pay an application fee of $90 CAN (domestic students with Canadian credentials only) or $125 CAN (domestic, as well as international students with international credentials) by credit card (MasterCard or Visa).
+If you cannot apply online, please contact the Graduate Program Assistant.

 Submit online (Note: after you have submitted your completed online application, you will receive an email providing instructions as to where to upload documents 2, 3, and 4).